 Polyphony rushed to fix issues caused by rushing.

-The following graphics are unused in both discs.
+The following graphics are unused on both discs.

 Early Communication/Data Transfer Panels

-Early graphics for the Communication/Data Transfer menu options can be found in the final version of the game.
-The used version features different art and is smaller in height.
+Also in the arcade directory, early graphics for the Communication/Data Transfer menu options can be found in topmenu_panels.tim.
+The unused sheet features different art and dimensions compared to the final used version.

 PLATINUM PRIZE!
 MEDAILLE DE PLATINE !
 PLATIN!
 PLATINO! ¡PLATINO!

-Another text string inside the game also shows that a feature to check the starting line-up in the post-race menu, much like the original Gran Turismo, was meant to be included.
+Another text string inside the game also shows that a feature to check the starting line-up in the post-race menu, much like the original Gran Turismo, was meant to be included at some point.

 Mitsubishi Lancer Evolutions are singled out for special treatment.
 Possibly owing to the fact that the various models differ only slightly, most of their textures forwent the Polys writing in favour of identification text.
-Excepted were the Evo II, III and IV, whose textures are devoid of any text whatsoever (note the Lancer Evolutions that had those identification text are new to GT2, except for II since the texture sheet were based on the Evo III):
+Some exceptions would be the Evo II, III and IV, whose textures are devoid of any text whatsoever (note the Lancer Evolutions that had those identification text are new to GT2, except for II since the texture sheet were based on the Evo III).